 Single Nucleotide polymorphism is a change in single nucleotide inDNA sequence that is present at a frequency of greater than 1% in a population.
 These are single base variation in coding regions that cause an amino acid substitution in the correspondent proteins.
-These variations occur naturally throughout a person's DNA once in every 300 nucleotides on an average, which means there are roughly 10 million SNPs in the human genome.
-Thes are most prevalent in introns and can be called biological markers which can assist scientists in locating genes that are associated with disease.
-But when a variation occurs in the coding region of a genome, it is probable that it will affect the phenotype more seriously and may play a major role in causing a diseased condition.
 These missense variants constitute the most similar group of SNPs.
 By SNP genotyping information, researchers can investigate disease-associated genes and analyze the genetic structure of a particular population.

 SNPs may be synonymous or can be silent or simply occur in the non-coding regions.
-Synonymous mutations don't affect much as the nucleotide change doesn't change the amino acid it codes for, on the contrary, a non-synonymous SNP changes the amino acid being coded and hence the resultant protein.
 Therefore, documentation of various variations in many genes and investigation of their effects may lead to better understanding of their impact on gene function.
-We have picked two SNPs (rs6482999 and rs7123654) for genotyping by PCR-RFLP and to assess the association of these with vitiligo .
+We have picked two SNPs (rs6336 and rs61753185) for genotyping by PCR-RFLP and to assess the association of these with vitiligo.